Doctrine · SOC 2 / ISO 27001 / HIPAA

 ~60

 Evidence instances per control per year.
-Auditor pulls from a CPA-defined population, applies AICPA TSP sampling theory, and issues a 95%-confidence opinion on operating effectiveness.
+The auditor pulls from a set of records the CPA defines, applies AICPA sampling rules, and gives a 95% confidence opinion on whether the control worked.

 CRE per-transaction coverage